Accent Group’s support agents deliver top-notch customer experiences with Slack

 Slack, the secure channel-based messaging platform, was introduced to the organisation by Accent Group’s e-commerce department.
 Communication gaps were affecting the company’s offshore CX and customer support team in the Philippines.

-By using Slack channels – virtual spaces to share messages, digital tools and files – to harness the collective power of the support team, Accent Group’s CX and customer support team has successfully:
+By using Slack channels—digital spaces to share messages, tools and files—to harness the collective power of the support team, Accent Group’s CX and customer support team has successfully:

 - Maintained a customer satisfaction score of 90%